-4. Will I still have to sign or enter a PIN for my card transaction?
+4. Do I still have to sign or enter a PIN for my card transaction?

-Yes and no. You will have to do one of those verification methods, but it depends on the verification method tied to your EMV card, not if your card is debit or credit.
+Yes and no. Youhave to do one of those verification methods, but it depends on the verification method tied to your EMV card, not if your card is debit or credit.
 Chip-and-PIN cards operate just like the checking-account debit card you have been using for years.

 Chip cards, by the numbers